jasoneveleth/hdcms-c/README.md

 # Examples/Usage

-See the `examples/` directory for example usage.
-And see `./build/hdcms --help` for usage.
+See the `examples/README.md` and the directory for example usage.
+And run `./build/hdcms --help` for usage.

 # Design